 About the Leonard Cheshire Archive

-The archive was one of the last projects of Group Captain Leonard Cheshire, who wanted to preserve the memory of those people who had volunteered, worked and lived in his charities, as well as his own humanitarian work.
+Group Captain Lord Leonard Cheshire wanted to preserve the memory of those who had volunteered, worked and lived in his charities, as well as his own humanitarian work.

-The archive is open to researchers by appointment every day, apart from weekends.
-The building is based in South Derbyshire and contains administrative records, our founder Group Captain Leonard Cheshire’s collection and film, sound and photograph collections.
+The archive contains administrative records of all charities founded by Group Captain Cheshire (including Leonard Cheshire), his personal collection and film, sound and photograph collections.
 Part of the film archive is curated on our behalf by the British Film Institute.
-Research visits to the archive can be made by appointment with the archivist.

 Catalogues for the collections kept at the archive (also known as ‘finding aids’ or ‘archive descriptions’) are being added to the Archives Hub and are available for members of the public to view by clicking on this link.